Invicti/ghosty/README.md

 I have been exploring with a bunch of  install file for Ghost and haven't found any that was both quick to deploy and flexible enough for development as well as production.
-Docker must be installed and running on your machine.

 ## Quick start